Microflow/Abraxas-Reality-Creation-/README.md

 80734093

 * Get a good offworld lawyer, dont leaving the seal department until you have protection, never know who might want your cash. *

+* Its like a dna social security number and a bank account all in one.*